cliffclive/vinyl/README.md

 ## Vinyl

 Author: Cliff Clive

-Description: Vinyl uis a recursive neural network that identifies the genre (or genres) of a song based on its groove.
+Description: Vinyl is a recursive neural network that identifies the genre (or genres) of a song based on its groove.

 ## Project Organization
 ------------